SECTION 1: INTRODUCTION

 E. Further procedures relating to the use of the NuLife Sciences name are as follows:

 I. All stationary (i.e. letterhead, envelopes, and business cards) bearing the NuLife Sciences name or logo intended for use by the IBP must be approved in writing by the Company ahead of time.

 II.
 IBPs may list “NuLife Sciences IBP” or “Independent Brand Partner of NuLife Sciences” in the white pages of the telephone directory under his or her own name.

 III.
-IBPs may not use the name “NuLife Sciences, LLC,” “NuLife Sciences” or “NuLife Sciences Corporate” in answering his or her telephone, creating a voice message or using an answering service, such as to give the impression to the caller that they have reached the corporate office.
+IBPs may not use the name “NuLife Sciences, Inc.,” “NuLife Sciences” or “NuLife Sciences Corporate” in answering his or her telephone, creating a voice message or using an answering service, such as to give the impression to the caller that they have reached the corporate office.
 They may state, “Independent Brand Partner of NuLife Sciences.”